 How is the scheme funded?

 Applicants must seek funding to conduct the fellowship, including to cover their time, teaching cover, travel, subsistence, accommodation and any other associated expenses.
 Funds may be sought from research institutions or research funders.
 Confirmation of approval for funding must be sought by the applicant prior to submitting their application.

 It is expected that funding will mainly come from impact funding sources such as Research Council Impact Acceleration Awards or specific university impact budgets.
 Applicants may also seek funding from other research organisations or funders, for example research networks, charitable funding, learned society funding, or professional association funding.
 Fellowships may not be funded with private funding or funding from industry.

 How is the scheme administered?

-POST's KEU is coordinating publicity and receipt of applications.
-The parliamentary offices who have proposed the projects are responsible for shortlisting and interviewing candidates and offering fellowships.
-They will also have primary responsibility for fellows throughout the duration of the fellowship.
+POST's KEU coordinates publicity and receipt of applications.
+The parliamentary offices who have proposed the projects will shortlist and interview applicants.
+They will also offer fellowships.
+They will have primary responsibility for fellows throughout the duration of the fellowship.

 For any questions, please contact Dr Laura Webb, Knowledge Exchange Manager, KEU, POST: firstname.lastname@example.org.